Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable farming and food production.

-Requirements: Farmers must follow Integrated Farm Management (IFM) principles, reduce environmental impact, protect biodiversity, manage water and soil responsibly, and ensure animal welfare.
+What are the Requirements: Farmers must follow Integrated Farm Management (IFM) principles, reduce environmental impact, protect biodiversity, manage water and soil responsibly, and ensure animal welfare.
 Independent audits verify compliance.

-Description: LEAF Marque certifies farms that use sustainable agriculture practices to balance food production with environmental conservation.
+What does it mean: LEAF Marque certifies farms that use sustainable agriculture practices to balance food production with environmental conservation.
 There are 299,185 hectares of crops being grown by LEAF Marque certified businesses globally.

 Link: LEAF Marque